 – The art studio house Hamburg/FRISE, founded in 1978, which was one of the first cooperatives founded by artists and has since then moderate rents.

 – Groningen-Hamburg Project is an artist exchange of two cities.
 Vice versa artists of the two cities have the possibility to use the infrastructure of the other city to work and display art.
-This project is a pilot project of the so called „letter of intend“ by the city of Hamburg an Groningen (Netherlands)
+This project is a pilot project of the so-called „letter of intent“ by the city of Hamburg an Groningen (Netherlands)